Mohsem35/AWS-CCP-Certification-Study/README.md

 2. _Application Code_: services can be accessed from application code using SDKs and programmatic calls
 3. _Software Development Kits (SDKs)_: from popular programming languages like Java, Python, C# and many more

+#### Questions

+Which of the following is a best practice for securing access to your AWS account?
+- Multi-Factor Authentication (MFA)

+Which of the following are benefits provided by cloud computing?
+- It offers easy access to servers, storage, and other services over the internet.
+- It allows on-demand spinning up of needed resources (such as virtual machines).

+Which of the following is a geographic area containing multiple Availability Zones (AZs)?
+- Region

+AWS defines a hybrid cloud as a combination of public and private clouds.

+- True

+What does the concept of durability mean in a cloud computing environment?
+- Durability offers long-term data protection.

+Which of the following contains 1 or more physically separated data centers?
+- Availability Zone

+Which type of expense includes upfront purchases toward fixed assets?
+- Capital expenditures (CapEx)

+Which of the following actions can be performed using the AWS Console?
+- Access your AWS account
+- Search for services
+- Manage applications

+Which type of expense includes funds used to run day-to-day operations?
+- Operating expenses (OpEx)

+#### chapter 2
+### Technology (33%)

+Elastic simply means that it can grow and shrink

+EC2 is a foundational piece of AWS's Cloud Computing platform